 Unfortunately, as it was opening night we didn’t get a chance to try out the delicious-sounding desserts such as the Bristolbocker Glory with a shot of cider brandy and the Warm Chocolate Brownie with ice cream but that just a great excuse to come back real soon.

-Same with the great sounding Lighter Pies, less than 440 calories but fantastic sounding flavours that doesn’t scream bland diet food at all – Chickalito (A free range British chicken & dry cured ham pie), Light as a Feta (A butternut squash, feta & sun-dried tomato pie) and Kooky Chook (A free range British chicken & sweet potato, coconut & chilli pie) all in a buttery seeded pastry base.
+Same with the great-sounding Lighter Pies, less than 440 calories but fantastic sounding flavours that doesn’t scream bland diet food at all – Chickalito (A free-range British chicken & dry-cured ham pie), Light as a Feta (A butternut squash, feta & sun-dried tomato pie) and Kooky Chook (A free-range British chicken & sweet potato, coconut & chilli pie) all in a buttery seeded pastry base.
 How great do they sound??
-All you need now is a zero calorie chocolate then you would be set for life!
+All you need now is zero-calorie chocolate then you would be set for life!

 Thanks to all the staff who ensured we had a great time.
 And with the new restaurant success as it is a great addition to the Cardiff street life.
 Well worth a visit if you’re in the area or even travel cross country for a morsel of these award-winning pies.